Cabanatuan: Cabanatuan Beltway

-During the early 2000s to decongest the Pan-Philippine Highway and to spur new developments outside the downtown area, two bypass roads were constructed in Cabanatuan: the 10.3-kilometer Felipe Vergara Highway provides a direct route to Cagayan Valley, and the 12.35-kilometer Emilio Vergara Highway which links Santa Rosa to Nueva Ecija - Aurora Road, avoiding traffic bottleneck along Pan-Philippine Highway.
-There are present efforts being made to extend the Emilio Vergara Highway to Talavera.
+Also in the early 2000s, the 12.35-kilometer Emilio Vergara Highway was constructed to connect Cabanatuan and Santa Rosa to the Nueva Ecija - Aurora Road, avoiding traffic bottleneck along Pan-Philippine Highway.
+There are also present efforts being made to extend the Emilio Vergara Highway to Talavera as well, later serving as the exit point of Central Luzon Link Expressway in the future.